fscm/packer-docker-debian/stretch/README.md

 - `os_codename` - Codename of the Operating System (default value: "stretch").
 - `os_version` - Version of the Operating System (default value: "9.0.0").

-### Add image to Docker
+### Add the image to Docker

-Adding the resulting image to docker can be done with the following command:
+Adding the resulting image to Docker can be done with the following command:

 ```
 docker import path/to/the/image.tar <user>/<image>:<tag>